-- 13.1 CECG's child protection recognise cultural safety, which seeks to ensure all people are treated with respect for their cultural needs and differences.
-Additional details can be found in CECG's Discrimination, Harassment and Bullying Policy and School Anti-Bullying Policy. - 13.2 CECG to develop staff and student understanding of culture safety and diversity through ongoing training and recognising such aspects in child protection matters and responding appropriately.
+13.1 CECG's recognises cultural safety, which seeks to ensure all people are treated with respect for their cultural needs and differences.
+Additional details can be found in CECG's Bullying and Harassment Policy and School Anti-Bullying Policy.